Japan's wasabi producers farm 'green gold'

 Once ready, the long roots, topped with a plume of round green leaves, are harvested by hand.
 The leaves are stripped off and the root, known as a rhizome, is carried away in baskets.

-"The taste, the texture and the spiciness are different according to the way it is grated," he said.

-- Not just a condiment - Despite its enthusiasts, wasabi remains largely the preserve of restaurants like Matsushita's - but these have suffered along with the rest of the hospitality industry during the coronavirus pandemic.
+Despite its enthusiasts, wasabi remains largely the preserve of restaurants like Matsushita's - but these have suffered along with the rest of the hospitality industry during the coronavirus pandemic.
+AFP

-So wasabi growers have been prompted to think of ways to expand their market.

-Wholesalers have been selling their stock to supermarket chains, hoping to acquaint new customers with the taste of the unique product.
-But the high price continues to be a barrier, the farmer Mr Shioya says.

 BT is now on Telegram!